-The findings listed of the individual groups listed in Appendix 1 are complex and require careful interpretation.
-In addition some studies are not yet completed and the findings are tentative at this stage.
-However some key factors emerge and these are summarised here.
+The findings listed of the individual groups listed in Table 4 and Appendix 1 are complex and require careful interpretation.

 3.1 Severity of impact

 In summary, the severity (threat to biodiversity) of the problem of input of suspended solids to the lake is regarded as high and this has probably already resulted in some recent loss of diversity in parts of the lake.
 This is the consensus of those participating in the special study as well as that of the technical panel gathered at the TDA.
 It may proved difficult to rank whether increased sediments or increased nutrients form the greater single long-term threat to the lake, but since these are so closely linked they cannot and should not necessarily be isolated.
 The Pollution Special Study (PSS) has confirmed that eutrophication, caused by increased nutrient inflow, is not an immediate threat therefore the impact of suspended solids is a principal and current threat to the lake's biodiversity.